helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 ### 1.0 Background and Rationale

-Wi-Fi is a IEEE standard that has been widely adopted worldwide because it addresses spectrum sharing of unlicensed bands at 2.4GHz, 5GHz, and 6GHz.
+Wi-Fi is an IEEE standard that has been widely adopted worldwide because it addresses spectrum sharing of unlicensed bands at 2.4GHz, 5GHz, and 6GHz.
 Wi-Fi is based on Carrier Sense Multiple Access/ Collision Avoidance (CSMA/CA) also known as “listen-before-talk”, which has a direct impact on RF sensitivity thresholds that determines the “coverage” of a Wi-Fi access point.
 While more recent releases of Wi-Fi have better and improved performance, typical Wi-Fi coverage is characterized by a steep cliff in network performance at the cell edge as opposed to a more gradual performance degradation that 3GPP protocols, like LTE or 5G, deliver.

 HIP74 describes the rewards mechanism used for estimating coverage and allocating rewards based on estimated PoC.
 However, HIP74 defines methods and thresholds that are tailored to CBRS devices and RF sensitivity parameters that are specific to 3GPP protocols (i.e., LTE, 5G).
 To define a rewards scheme that applies to Wi-Fi, those methods and thresholds must be adjusted to account for the different nature of the protocol.